JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 }
 ```

-Note: the `sender` is a `DeviceClient` class, you can then send a message back, a confirmation or any logic you've put in place.
+Note: the `sender` is a `DeviceClient` class, you can then send a confirmation message back, or execute any logic you've put in place.

 ### Method callback